andrinr/knowledge/tools/cmake.md

 set(blitz_DIR /usr/local/lib/cmake)
 ```

-We need to provide it the location of the <libname>Config.blitz file.
+We need to pass it the location of the <libname>Config.blitz file.